Best Drying System for Car Wash

 Spotless Water Systems DIC‐20 – Heavy‐Duty Power (CR Spotless)

-CR Spotless DIC-20 solar powered spotless car wash system An industrial‑grade cart built for boats, planes, and large RVs where water volume is high.
+CR Spotless DIC-20 solar powered spotless car wash system Industrial-grade cart with dual cartridges for high-volume use

 The DIC‐20 from CR Spotless is the gold standard for high‐volume users.
 Its dual‐cartridge tower delivers massive capacity, and the built‐in solar panel powers the pump.
 It is heavy (42 pounds) but rolls on wheels.